-Nicola is a Lecturer within the School of Education and Deputy Director of the Centre for Research in Race & Education.
+Nicola is a Senior Lecturer within the School of Education and Deputy Director of the Centre for Research in Race & Education.

 She is interested in practices that enable and challenge the continued manifestation of race inequity in contemporary societies.
 Understanding the role of privilege and power which are often overlooked in race debates is a key aspect of her work.
 She is especially interested in the ways in which racially minoritised groups survive, strategise and work to create legitimate, meaningful modes of existence, belonging and notions of self within mainly white spaces.
 Her work therefore engages with the concept of education in its very broadest sense to include both formal and informal sites of learning and social reproduction.

 Critical Race Theory is central to her analyses and to facilitating an understanding of the ways in which intersecting forms of identity such as social class and gender work alongside race.
 Nicola has found the counternarrative (storytelling) aspect of CRT to be a particularly powerful tool for helping to highlight the damaging impact of more subtle forms of racism and has used storytelling in several publications.

 Awarded a Wingate Scholarship for work of 'exceptional excellence and creativity and which has the potential to make a significant contribution to society'

 - BA Hons Psychology, University of Liverpool 1994

 Nicola previously led the Education Programme at the Runnymede Trust where she produced the teaching resource ‘Complementing Teachers: A practical guide to promoting race equality in schools’.
 She also designed and delivered the teacher training programme ‘Achieving race equality in schools’ to newly qualified and established teachers across England and was commissioned by the Ministry of Defence to train British teachers working at their bases in Germany and Cyprus.